top of page

 I loved growing up in my family.
 We all got along really well, and we enjoyed spending time together and joking around.
 We would go places but only places an hour or two from our home.
 Jeff's family lived in the exotic locale of Chicago.
 (At least that's how it seemed to me.)
 They would drive from Chicago to St. Louis and back, which from my perspective at the time seemed to be an enviable adventure.
 Sometimes if Uncle Bob was unable to come, Aunt Dorothy and the kids would take a train, and believe it or not, there were times they would fly.
 I thought it was fun just going to Union Station, or Lambert Field to pick them up.
 This was probably due to the fact we didn't go on a vacation until I was nine years old in 1969.

-There was one incident I remember while picking up Aunt Dorothy, Rich, Jeff, and Terri, from the airport when I was between 8 and 10.
+There was one incident I remember while picking up Aunt Dorothy, Rich, Jeff, and Terri, from the airport when I was between 7 and 9.
 We'd gone down and met them at the gate where they disembarked.
 (Can't do that anymore.)
 They'd gotten off the plane, and we were starting the walk to the baggage area to pick up their luggage.
 Jeff and I were walking together but not saying anything.
 We saw each other often enough, but it sometimes took a little time to get reacquainted.
 Well, this time I guess Jeff had come up with an idea that he thought might break the ice a little sooner.
-He held out his hand which he'd clinched in a fist, and said, "Hey Mike, look at this!"
+He held out his hand which he'd clenched in a fist, and said, "Hey Mike, look at this!"
 Naturally curious I leaned forward to look.
 Quickly he opened his fingers, leaned forward, and blew into his now exposed palm.
 Immediately I was blinded, tears started pouring out, and I had a horrible stinging sensation in my eyes.
 Jeff had kept a pepper packet he'd picked up on the plane and emptied the contents into his hand, and now a good portion of those contents were in my eyes.
 I was shocked, and it kind of hurt.
 My eyes were watering so much I couldn't see, so I slowed down walking to rub my eyes.
 Aunt Dorothy looked down and said, "Come on Mike why are you going so slow?"
 She watched as I kept rubbing my eyes, then asked, "What's wrong?"
 Jeff must have had a guilty look on his face because the next thing I heard was, "Jeff, what did you do?"
 He told what had happened and Aunt Dorothy said, "What were you thinking?
 Were you trying to blind him?
 Tell him you're sorry!"
 Jeff apologized he said, "I'm sorry, I didn't think it would hurt that much."
 I admit I was kind of mad at first, but as I rubbed my eyes, and my vision returned, I was thinking more of what we could do when we got to Grandma Cele's house.

 On another visit Jeff was over at our house in St. Ann, Missouri.
 We were in the basement, and Carla was down there with us.
 My recollection was that we were playing 'Vampires'.
 It's probably 50 years later now, so I don't really recall how you played 'Vampires'.
 I can only surmise between Jeff and I, one or both of us were vampires, and Carla was a prospective victim.
 As we were playing someone thought it would be cool if the 'Vampires' had a coffin to pop out of.
 Looking around it didn't take long to zero in on my mom's cedar chest.
 It was about 4 feet long and had a button on the outside you pushed to open the lid.
 The button had a place for a key to be inserted if you wanted to lock the chest.
 We didn't have the key.
 Opening the chest, we emptied whatever was inside and decided who got to pop out of the coffin first.
 I'm not sure if it was winning or not, but Jeff got to go first.
 He climbed inside and scrunched himself up so that he could fit.
 I started to lower the lid when Jeff reached up quickly and said, "Wait, wait!
 Don't let the lid close all the way, I don't want to suffocate."
 I said, "OK.
 I'll lower the lid slow and keep my fingers in the opening so it can't close."
 So, I slowly lowered the lid until just my fingers held it open from latching.
 I'm not really sure what happened next, if Jeff shifted inside the chest, or if I flashbacked to the 'pepper in the eyes incident' at the airport, but my fingers slipped out, there was an audible click, and the lid shut all the way on the chest.
 It was quiet for a few seconds, then I heard Jeff's calm voice say, "What was that?"
 I pushed the button, but the lid wouldn't budge.
 Jeff said a little less calmly, "Did the lid shut all the way?"
 I pushed the button again, but the lid still wouldn't open.
 Jeff pushed on the lid and said, "Mike, get me out of here!"
 I couldn't figure out what was going on, but I couldn't get that button to open the lid.
 I said, "Jeff, I can't get it open."
 Jeff said, "Get me out of here."
 I said, "I'm trying."
 Jeff said, "Well try harder it's getting hard to breathe in here!"
 I panicked, looking around I saw my dad's tool chest.
 I ran over and grabbed a hammer.
 Carla had been trying the button with no success, but she kept trying.
 I told Jeff, "I'm going to turn the trunk over and bust in the bottom, to get you some air!"
 I got the trunk onto its side, and was getting ready to swing the hammer, when Carla said, "Got it!"
 I looked, and sure enough Carla had opened the lid.
 We helped Jeff out of the chest.
 We lost interest in playing Vampires for a while after that.